-At Abuja Dialogue, Shettima Canvasses New Framework For Youth Leadership Development
+At Abuja Dialogue, Shettima Canvasses New Framework for Youth Leadership Development

 He urged young Nigerians to approach the future with discipline, preparation and a clear sense of national purpose.

-Earlier, Governor Sanwo-Olu thanked the vice-president’s willingness to host the dialogue, noting that it sends a powerful signal to every state government, every development partner, and every young Nigerian that the Federal Government recognizes the strategic importance of youth leadership development.
+Earlier, Sanwo-Olu thanked the vice president for his willingness to host the dialogue, stating that it sends a powerful signal to every state government, every development partner, and every young Nigerian that the federal government recognised the strategic importance of youth leadership development.

-He explained that at the heart of the Lagos leadership ecosystem is the Lateef Jakande Leadership Academy (LJLA)—a cornerstone institution named after one of Lagos’s most transformative leaders.
+He explained that at the heart of the Lagos leadership ecosystem was the Lateef Jakande Leadership Academy (LJLA), a landmark institution named after one of Lagos’s most transformative leaders.

-Sanwo-Olu said the academy is not merely a fellowship but a talent incubator where young Nigerians receive real public sector immersion, cross-sector learning, policy exposure, mentorship from seasoned leaders, and the opportunity to execute capstone projects that address real societal challenges.
+Sanwo-Olu said the academy was not merely a fellowship but a talent incubator where young Nigerians received real public sector immersion, cross-sector learning, policy exposure, mentorship from seasoned leaders, and the opportunity to execute capstone projects that address real societal challenges.

-He added that the LJLA sits within a broader ecosystem that includes the IBILE Youth Academy, the Lagos State Employment Trust Fund, youth-focused skills and job creation programmes, digital literacy and innovation initiatives, and robust support for entrepreneurship and MSMEs.
+He added that LJLA sat within a broader ecosystem that included the IBILE Youth Academy, the Lagos State Employment Trust Fund, youth-focused skills and job creation programmes, digital literacy and innovation initiatives, and robust support for entrepreneurship and MSMEs.

-To tap into youth potential, the governor called for commitment, policy frameworks, budgetary allocations, and the kind of political will that turns good intentions for young people into functioning institutions.
+To tap into youth potential, the governor called for commitment, policy frameworks, budgetary allocations, and the kind of political will that turned good intentions for young people into functioning institutions.

-On his part, the Deputy Chief of Staff to the President, Senator Ibrahim Hassan Hadejia, said the significance of the dialogue lies in its focus on youth development, preparing them for leadership with knowledge, discipline and enthusiasm.
+On his part, Deputy Chief of Staff to the President, Senator Ibrahim Hassan Hadejia, said the significance of the dialogue lay in its focus on youth development, preparing them for leadership with knowledge, discipline and enthusiasm.

-In a goodwill message, Minister of Youth Development, Mr Ayodele Olawande, said the timing of the dialogue was apt, noting that Nigerian youths are prepared, ready and committed to palying their roles in the advancement and development of the country.
+In a goodwill message, Minister of Youth Development, Mr. Ayodele Olawande, said the timing of the dialogue was apt, stating that Nigerian youths are prepared, ready and committed to playing their role in the advancement and development of the country.

-In her remarks, Executive Secretary of the Lateef Jakande Leadership Academy, Ayisat Agbaje-Okunade, praised the partnership between the Federal Government and the Lagos State Government in placing the youth at the centre of national conversation about their interests and well-being.
+In her remarks, Executive Secretary of the Lateef Jakande Leadership Academy, Ayisat Agbaje-Okunade, praised the partnership between the federal government and the Lagos State government in placing the youth at the centre of national conversation.

-She noted that the Abuja Dialogue underscores the need to scale the conversation about youth leadership development as a strategic pillar of governance, economic growth and institutional resilience.
+Agbaje-Okunade stated that the Abuja Dialogue underscored the need to scale the conversation about youth leadership development as a strategic pillar of governance, economic growth, and institutional resilience.